- Reference >

 message:

-output in the same format as
+This operation presents getLog output in the same format as

-the MongoDB log file
+the MongoDB log file.

-Outside mongosh
+Outside mongosh with jq¶

 When working with MongoDB structured logging, the third-party jq command-line utility is a useful tool that allows for easy pretty-printing of log entries, and powerful key-based matching and filtering.

-is an open-source JSON parser, and is available for
+jq is an open-source JSON parser, and is available for

 Linux, Windows, and macOS.

-output, you must use the
+To use jq with getLog output, you must use the

-option to mongosh
+--eval option to mongosh.

-The following operation uses jq
+The following operation uses jq to filter on the REPL

 component to present only those log